Bhoodan movement: History

 Other landowners including Raja Bahadur Giriwar Narayan Singh, C.B.E. and Raja of Ranka (Garhwa Jharkhand) donated a combined 102001 acres acres to the Bhoodan initiative, the largest donation in India.
+Raja Bahadur of Namudag estate also donated 1.01 lakh acres to the Bhoodan initiative.

-Maharaja Kamakhya Narain Singh Bahadur of Ramgarh Raj donated 200000 acres of land to Vinoba Bhave and others under the Bihar Bhoodan Yagna Act, prior to the institution of the suit, making it the biggest donation from any king.
+Maharaja Kamakhya Narain Singh Bahadur of Ramgarh Raj donated 200000 acres of land to Vinoba Bhave and others under the Bihar Bhoodan Yagna Act, before the institution of the suit, making it the biggest donation from any king.
+Maharajadhiraj Kameshwar Singh ji of Darbhanga Raj donated 1.17 lakh acres of land in bhudan movement.

-During Vinoba Bhave's Surajgarh visit, he was welcomed by headmaster Rambilas Sharma and other members.
-Sharma was instrumental in spreading the Bhoodan movement in Jhunjhunu district in the late 1950s and early 1960s.
+During Vinoba Bhave's Surajgarh visit, he was welcomed by headmaster Rambilas Sharma, who was instrumental in spreading the Bhoodan movement in the Jhunjhunu district in the late 1950s and early 1960s.

-The initial objective of the movement was to secure voluntary donations and distribute it to the landless but soon came to demand 1/6 of all private land.
-In 1952, the movement widened the concept of gramdan ("village in gift" or the donation of an entire village) and had started advocating common ownership of land.
+The initial objective of the movement was to secure voluntary donations and distribute them to the landless but soon came to demand 1/6 of all private land.
+In 1952, the movement widened the concept of gram dan ("village in gift" or the donation of an entire village) and started advocating common ownership of land.
 The first village to come under gramdan was Mangroth in Hamirpur district of Uttar Pradesh.
 The second and third gramdan took place in Orissa in 1955.

 Legacy

-This movement developed into a village gift or gramdan movement and it was a part of a comprehensive movement for the establishment of a Sarvodaya society (the rise of all socio-economic-political order), both in and outside India.
+This movement developed into a village gift or gramdan movement and was a part of a comprehensive movement for establishing a Sarvodaya society (the rise of all socio-economic-political order), both in and outside India.

 By the 1960s, the movement had lost momentum.
 The Sarvodaya Samaj failed to build a mass movement that would generate pressure for social transformation.
-However, the movement made a significant contribution by creating moral ambivalence, putting pressure on landlords, creating conditions favorable to the landless.
+However, the movement made a significant contribution by creating moral ambivalence, putting pressure on landlords, and creating conditions favourable to the landless.